timchunght/upcase-exercises-mirror/README.md

     % ./bin/setup

-After setting up, you can run the application using [foreman]:
+After setting up, you can run the application using foreman:

     % foreman start